-Fact: Considering that metal is a premium roofing material, it is logical to compare it to other premium options, which are: slate, clay tile and cedar shakes.
+Fact: Considering that metal is a premium roofing material, it is logical to compare it to other high-end options.
+These are: real slate stone, clay tile and cedar shakes.

 When it comes to longevity, cedar shakes begin rotting just after twenty years.

-Roof made of metal will last just as long, but will not be subject to cracking and breaking.
+A quality metal roof will last just as long, but will not be subject to cracking and breaking.
 It is also lightweight, and will not strain your original home structure.

-12% of homeowners said they worry steel roofing would perform poorly in bad weather.
+12% of homeowners said they worry metal roofing would perform poorly in bad weather.

-In the Northern states that get a lot of snow, ice and hail, metal shingle and standing seam roofs are unbeatable in protecting the home from ice dams and hail damage, which can cost thousands of dollars.
+In the Northern states that get a lot of snow, ice and hail, metal shingles and standing seam roofs are unbeatable in protecting the home from ice dams and hail damage, which can cost thousands of dollars.
 They shed snow extremely fast, prevent water from backing up on the roof and leaking inside your home.
-By contrast, tile is not a great snow-shedding system.
-Natural slate is just as good as metal, but triple the cost.

 In the Southern states, where homes are constantly exposed to the sun’s ultraviolet radiation, metal boasts the best energy efficiency.
 It will save you hundreds of dollars by cooling your home, because it reflects heat rather than absorbs it, like an asphalt shingles roof does.

-In the areas that are prone to wildfires, this roof protects homes from catching on fire, as metal is non-combustible and carries the highest fire rating of any material in the industry.
+In the areas that are prone to wildfires, metal roofs protect homes from catching on fire.
+Metal is non-combustible and carries the highest fire rating of any material in the industry.

-In the regions that are exposed to hurricanes, metal will protect your home from suffering major damage, because it has a 140 mph wind rating.
+In the regions that are exposed to hurricanes, metal will protect your home from suffering major damage, because it boasts at least a 140 mph wind rating.
 This means your roof will not be blown off or require extensive repairs, which as the case with asphalt shingles.